Allan Roth presents a Q&A session for those in the "Starting out" life stage.

 So I'm not one of those that believe in putting everything in small cap, putting everything in value or small cap value, but I don't want to ignore it either.
 So the S&P 500 is going to miss out on small and mid cap.

-Lucas: Thank you, great thanks Alan.
-A couple other questions that we received from the bogleheads.
+Lucas: Thank you, great thanks Allan.
+A couple other questions that we received from the Bogleheads.
 What is a safe spot for people to put large amounts of cash that they do not want to take investing risks with?

 But when stocks plunge, oh that cash feels warm and cozy.
 But you know Lucas, just think if you leave it in cash earning 0.01 percent in the Vanguard Treasury Money Market Fund, just think what that purchasing power is going to buy in 30 or 40 years, right.